cverluise/patentcity/docs/XX_REL_ANNOTATION_GUIDELINES.md

 The labelling of relationship between entities follow the general rule that the relation should go from the object to its attributes.
 For example, in the case of a link between an entity `LOC` and an entity `INV`, the relationship should go from `INV` to `LOC`.

-## Specific casees
+## Specific cases

 From the set of annotated entities, the context should be sufficient to use the general rule without ambiguity.
 Standard cases are presented in Examples 1 to 3 below.
-Two specific cases are worth mentionning:
+Two specific cases are worth mentioning:

 - Multiple similar objects for a given subject (e.g. two `LOC` for a same `ASG`)
 - Multiple subjects for a given object (e.g. two INV for a same `CIT`)